East Clandon Village Hall

 Bookings for the hire of the Hall and Equipment can be made through Bug Robertson, Bookings Coordinator who will be pleased to show you around the hall facilities.

 The Management Committee manages the hire, maintenance and improvement of the hall.
-It holds public meetings 4 - 6 times a year and its constitution requires it to manage the village hall "for the benefit of the inhabitants of East Clandon".
-Committee members for 2012/13 are:
+It holds public meetings 3 times a year and its constitution requires it to manage the village hall "for the benefit of the inhabitants of East Clandon".
+The current Committee Members are:

 Minutes of the Village Hall Management Committee meetings